Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 If you like this post then you may also like Painted Cedar Chest with Reverse Stencil.

 *Safety Recall on Lane Cedar Chests – there has been a safety recall for Lane chests that were made and sold between 1912 -1987.
 If you have a Lane chest that falls in this date range make sure to replace your lock.
-You can get a free lock sent to you from Lane by clicking this link and filling out the basic information HERE.
+You can get a free lock sent to you from Lane by contacting Lane.
 If you have a Lane cedar chest from after 1987 it should have the new safety lock already on it and no further steps are required.

 If you like this post make sure to check out all of the tips & secrets that I wish someone told me when I started painting furniture here: Painting Furniture Secrets